I know how frustrating it is to get to the end of a *very* exhausting day and to still have countless tasks left on your to-do list…

 - It stops you from wasting time each morning wondering what to get started with first

-While I do understand there can be something therapeutic about using a paper planner (hey I even sell a printable one and if you click this link you can get 30% off!)
-I personally find it easier to time block using a digital calendar because it’s much more flexible and you can easily share your calendars with others (like your partener or work.)
+While I do understand there can be something therapeutic about using a paper planner (hey I even sell a printable one and if you click this link you can get it for yourself!)
+I personally find it easier to time block using a digital calendar because it’s much more flexible and you can easily share your calendars with others (like your partner or work.)

 Yes, you could use the Apple/Mac version or Outlook, but honestly Google calendar just wins the digital calendar competition because it integrates with EVERYTHING and just more people seem to use it as well, which can make sharing easier.